 - 2. The distribution of non-school material must not interfere with instructional time. - 3.
 Non-school publications and materials distributed or displayed to students must be clearly identified, through the method of distribution or otherwise, as non-school materials that are neither endorsed nor necessarily reflective of the views of the school board or the school system. - 4.
 In order to minimize disruption to the learning environment, political campaign materials may not be distributed to students or employees (including through employee mailboxes and e-mail) or made available on school grounds during school time or at school events.
-However, on election days, posters and printed materials are permitted at school buildings used as polling places in accordance with state law and board of elections requirements.
+However, on election days, posters and printed materials are permitted for viewing and distribution to the public at school buildings used as polling places in accordance with state law and board of elections requirements.